Black Women-Owned South African Fund Managers

 Cathy has worked at blue-chip companies in investment banking and corporate finance including Investec, Deloitte and EY.
 Cathy started associate company, Firebird Advisors where she is leveraging her corporate finance, merchant banking, private equity and business rescue skills.
 She has extensive BEE and transaction experience during her tenure as Chief Investment Officer of a boutique Private Equity firm.
 She is a board member of the South African Venture Capital and Private Equity Association (“SAVCA”).
 She was voted 5th in the 10 Power Women Shaping Africa’s Private Equity Market by AfkInsider.com in the Fall 2015 Edition of Women in Private Equity Awards.
 She is a registered Senior Business Rescue Practitioner and has experience in working with distressed assets and turnarounds.
 Cathy has a passion for re-igniting growth and reviving troubled businesses.

 Savant is a long-term strategic commercial partner to select South African hardware technology companies.
 Savant is in the business of de-risking excellent South African technology ventures from an early stage and helping them grow into sustainable South African businesses with global market appeal.

-FyreFem provides financial compliance services to Savant.
+FyreFem provided financial compliance services and continues to provide investment commitee services to Savant.

-FyreFem provides financial compliance services to Savant.
+FyreFem provides financial compliance services to the VW B-BEE Trust.

 Business rescue practitioners, turnaround consultants and business intelligence